elastic/ecctl/docs/ecctl_deployment_kibana_resync.md

 ## ecctl deployment kibana resync

-Resynchronizes the search index and cache for the selected Kibana cluster
+Resynchronizes the search index and cache for the selected Kibana instance

 ### Synopsis

-Resynchronizes the search index and cache for the selected Kibana cluster
+Resynchronizes the search index and cache for the selected Kibana instance

 ```
 ecctl deployment kibana resync <cluster id> [flags]